onepub-dev/dcli/README.md

 The above command launches 'grep' and 'head' to find all import lines in any Dart file and then trim the list (via head) to the first five lines and finally print those lines.

-Note: when you use pipe use MUST surround the pipe commands with parentheses () due to a precedence issue.
+Note: when you use pipe you MUST surround the pipe commands with parentheses () due to a precedence issue.
 In the above example note the parentheses just before the .forEach and the matching one at the start of the line.

 What we have now is the power of Bash and the elegance of Dart.

 # CD/Push/Pop are evil
 The cd, pushd and popd commands of Bash seem like fun but they are actually harbingers of evil.

-DShell supports CD, Push and Pop but I strongly recommend that you don't use them.
+DShell supports cd, push and pop but I strongly recommend that you don't use them.

-I know that they they are used everywhere and they seem such an elegant solution but in a script they just shouldn't be used.
+I know that they are used everywhere and they seem such an elegant solution but in a script they just shouldn't be used.

 Instead use relative or absolute paths.